Underground Cities

 Modern Underground Cities

-Even today there are good reasons to build underground.
+Even today, there are good reasons to build underground.
 Normally it's not persecution or frequent raids, as we handle that with open or not so open wars.
-Mostly it's a result of an extreme lack of space in modern cities or to avoid the nasty climate.
+Mostly, it's a result of an extreme lack of space in modern cities or to avoid the nasty climate.
+An american synonym for such a city would be underground mall.

-A fine example for the climate thing are the undergrond cities in Canada, most famous is probably PATH in Toronto or the ville souterraine in Montreal.
+Fine examples for the climate thing are the underground cities in Canada, most famous is probably PATH in Toronto or the Ville Souterraine in Montreal.
 Others are found in Finland, Russia, and other northern countries where the temperature, ice, and snow in winter are an issue.
 The same with high temperatures can be found in Australia, Spain, and Iran.

 Accidental Underground Cities

-This are underground cities, which never worked as an underground city.
-You could say this are above ground cities which went underground, normally after they were abandoned, or they were abandoned after they went underground.
+These are underground cities, which never worked as an underground city.
+You could say these are above-ground cities which went underground, normally after they were abandoned, or they were abandoned after they went underground.
 Sounds strange, but this category is actually quite common, much more frequent than you might guess.
-The point is, that in former times new cities were built on top of the old cities, mostly because there was no machinery to remove the debris.
+The point is that in former times, new cities were built on top of the old cities, mostly because there was no heavy machinery to remove the debris.
 So if a city was destroyed quite massively by an earthquake, a fire, a flood or something else, it was sometimes abandoned, the floor raised, and the new city built on top.
+However, there were also cases where a town was simply raised one storey, for example, due to flooding.
+The ground floor became the basement, and the former shops and pubs are often still almost completely intact.